ManishKumawat01/first/README.md

 # first
-this repository made for learning
+this repository made for learning <br>
+and updated first time